tytydraco/yessleep/out/My_brothers_girlfriend_made_him_do_something_terrible.md

 One of them froze me:
 “*I will find the courage to save you.
 My love is capable of anything.*”

-My stomach dropped, and instinctively I went straight to the attic where my dad kept his old service revolver from when he was on the police force.
+My stomach dropped, and instinctively I went straight to the attic where my dad kept his old service handgun from when he was on the police force.
 The cabinet was empty.

 I panicked but didn’t want to alarm my parents, so I told them I was meeting a friend and drove toward the neighborhood where I knew she lived.